Comp211-FA24/lab-00/README.md

 <p align="center"><em>NERDTree and window splits</em></p>

+## More setup

+This section is separate from [Setup](#setup) above because if you do any of the steps below improperly, you now have knowledge of CLI and vim to detect and fix any issues.

-## Set up SSH authentication
+### SSH authentication

 Reading/writing to GitHub requires authentication, which needs to be set up in the container.
 Previously, you may have cloned URL's that begin with `https`, which requires a username/password, personal access token (PAT), or your web browser.
 This is insecure and inconvenient.

-We will use SSH authentication, a standard procedure that needs to be done only once.
-After this one-time procedure, every time you clone, you will only need to run `git clone <SSH_url.git>` and will not be prompted for a username/password or PAT.
+Instead, we will use SSH authentication, a standard procedure that needs to be done only once.
+After this one-time procedure, every time you clone with `git clone <SSH_url.git>`, it will simply work, and you will not be prompted for a username/password or PAT.

-### Generate SSH keys
+#### Generate SSH keys

 1. [Enter your container](#enter-container).
 2. Run `cd /mnt/learncli`.